Applications for the US-Brazil Connect Macapá 2013 Fellowship are now closed.

 Am I a good fit for this program?

-Based on an extremely successful pilot program in 2012, we are looking for candidates who will work on a team to help make the expansion of US-Brazil Connect an extraordinary success.
+Based on both the extremely successful pilot program in 2012 and expansion in seven locations across Brazil in summer 2013, we are looking for students/young adults who will work on a team to help make the expansion of US-Brazil Connect an extraordinary success.
+Top grades are not as important as the following…

 - Resourceful: You are flexible, adaptable, and ready to make the most of whatever challenges come your way.
 When met with unexpected obstacles, you will invariably find a way to forge ahead.
 You have a demonstrated ability to see opportunities for change and innovation, and are inventive in pursuing these opportunities even in cases where resources or guidance is scarce.